Our Verdict

 Closure

-The Hydro Flask Wide Mouth has several options for caps.
+The Hydro Flask Wide Mouth offers several cap options.
 We chose the straw lid with finger carry ring (vs. a flex strap).
-The pop-up straw has a catch that makes it flip up with the twitch of a finger and has a small vent in the center that allows for uninterrupted flow.
+The pop-up straw features a catch that allows it to flip up with the slightest touch, and it has a small vent in the center, enabling uninterrupted flow.
 The lid twists off with one full rotation, making it relatively easy to open and fill.
 It's quick and effortless to hydrate with the straw lid.

-This bottle passed all of our leakage tests with flying colors.
-On neither the controlled test, where we left bottles closed on their side for a day to test whether the blue-dyed water leaked out, nor during field testing did we experience any leakage from this well-sealed container.
+This bottle passed all of our leakage tests with flying colors — we never experienced any leakage from this well-sealed container.
 The only minor issue that we found was when you close the lid while sipping, some water gets caught in the cap portion of the straw and dribbles out.
-With some adjustment and a pause before closing, we were able to easily remedy this.
-Also, it will leak if the straw is flipped up, so just make sure to close it before tossing it in your bag.
+With some adjustments and a pause before closing, we were able to easily remedy this.
+Additionally, it will leak if the straw is flipped up, so be sure to close it before tossing it into your bag.

 Insulation

 The Hydro Flask Wide Mouth is well-insulated.
 The vacuum-sealed walls are thin, but that doesn't discount their efficacy.
 We filled this bottle with ice water in the morning and still had ice floating around in the afternoon even though the bottle was sitting in the sun.
-There were times when the exterior was hot to the touch, and we thought for sure we'd be sipping hot water.
-Yet there wasn't a single time during testing when we found that the water had warmed too much within the Hydro Flask.
+There were times when the exterior was hot to the touch, and we were certain we'd be sipping hot water.
+Yet there wasn't a single time during testing where the water had warmed too much within the Hydro Flask.

-You'll need to bust out the thermometer to really tell the difference between this bottle and the top scorers on the insulation test.
+You'll need to use a thermometer to really tell the difference between this bottle and the top scorers on the insulation test.
 After six hours of sitting under the California sun, the top five bottles were all within four degrees of each other, and among them was our all-around champ.
-If you're curious about the stats, the water within the Hydro Flask started at 65 degrees F and ended up at 77 degrees after six hours on an 80-degree day.
-While that may seem fairly warm, some of the uninsulated bottles in our lineup reached 120 F!
+If you're curious about the stats, the water within the Hydro Flask started at 65°F and reached 77°F after six hours on an 80°F day.
+While that may seem fairly warm, some of the uninsulated bottles in our lineup reached 120°F!

 Taste

 Generally, glass is the most inert material in terms of taste.
-Metal tends to hold onto flavors, and this vessel is no different.
-Thus, it's best to stick with water in this container.
-Our testers found that it holds onto flavor, notably drink mixes, and coffee, even after washing with warm soapy water.
+The plastic elements of this bottle holds on to flavors and smells from drink mixes and coffee, even after washing, so we recommend sticking with water in this container.
 With the lower-quality plastic straw, it's best to avoid hot liquids anyhow.
-If you're planning to use it for other than water, consider that the flavors may linger.
+If you're planning to use it for anything other than water, expect some lingering flavors.

 Ergonomics

-In terms of ease of use, it doesn't get much better than the Hydro Flask with Straw.
-This bottle is slender and easy to grip.
-The finger carry loop makes it easy to carry with one finger.
+In terms of ease of use, it doesn't get much better than this.
+This Hydro Flask bottle is slender and easy to grip.
+The carry handle makes it easy to carry with one finger.
 It also fits in every water bottle holder that we tried.
 As we mentioned, the straw flips up with the flick of a finger and has a good flow rate.
 The inner plastic straw detaches if you prefer, but then you have to tip up to sip, and the vent doesn't function quite as well (there's more resistance).

-We never felt restricted in our hydration, except perhaps in the overall volume.
-It only holds 24 oz, so we had to fill it more frequently than some of the larger bottles.
-The twist-off lid required a bit more wrist twisting than some of the other bottles, but the finger loop actually allowed us to twirl it off relatively easily.
+This bottle only holds 24 ounces, so we had to fill it more frequently than some of the larger bottles.
+The twist-off lid required a bit more wrist twisting than some of the other bottles, but it was not bad.
 At the end of the day, it was one of the easiest bottles to use.
-After a while, we were able to hydrate thoughtlessly with this bottle by our side.

 Material Quality